ngarneau/waq2015-sandbox/README.md

-# waq2015-sandbox
+# Web à Québec 2015 Machine Learning workshop sandbox

-Sandbox for the Web à Québec 2015 Machine learning workshop
+Make sure you have scikit-learn and its dependencies installed.